Christianity and colonialism: Japan

 First Jesuit missionaries arrived in Kyushu in 1542 from Portugal and brought gunpowder with them.
 Francis Xavier arrived in 1550.
-Father Xavier was a pioneer in the Christian colonization of Japanese culture as he attempted to understand the Japanese language to build up fidelity in the new Japanese converts.
-The success of his evangelizing came from gathering individuals and families rather than mass preaching.
-These preachings lead to baptisms and successful missions in Japan.
-Jesuit missionaries were also favorable of Japan as a mission destination rather than other destinations due to the highly civilized society of the Japanese people.
+Xavier was a pioneer in the Christian understanding of Japanese culture as he attempted to learn the Japanese language to build up fidelity in the new Japanese converts.
+The success of his evangelizing came from gathering individuals and families, rather than mass preaching.
+Those preachings led to baptisms and successful missions in Japan.
+Jesuit missionaries were suppoered Japan, rather than other destinations, because of the highly-civilized society of the Japanese people.
 Father Xavier admired the Japanese for their 'houses and palaces,' 'civilization,' and its 'luxuries.'

-In the late 1580s, Jesuit missionary and operative Gaspar Coelho attempted to create an axis of Christian converts among southern feudatory lords who would support an armed Christian takeover of Japan.
+In the late 1580s, the Jesuit missionary and operative Gaspar Coelho attempted to create an axis of Christian converts among southern feudatory lords. who would support an armed Christian takeover of Japan.
 Arms were to be procured from Portuguese colonial outposts in South and Southeast Asia, however the plan was detected by the Toyotomi government and came to nothing.

-Later, in 1596, a Spanish Manila galleon became wrecked on the coast of Shikoku.
+In 1596, a Spanish Manila galleon became wrecked on the coast of Shikoku.
 Its pilot, upon being interviewed, insinuated to the Japanese authorities that it was the Spanish modus operandi to subvert native societies from within via mass Christian conversion prior to conquest.
-Toyotomi Hideyoshi, chief advisor to the Emperor, commenced the first lethal suppression of Christianity at this time.
+Toyotomi Hideyoshi, the chief advisor to the Japanese emperor, then started the first lethal suppression of Christianity.

 In 1825, the military scholar Aizawa Seishisai published a series of essays to be presented to the Tokugawa government on, among other things, the threat to Japan's sovereignty posed by Christianity.
-In it, he suggested that the European and American powers used Christianity as a cultural weapon by which native populations could be turned on their own governments in order to facilitate conquest and colonization.
-The text discussed directly the Toyotomi-era encounters with the Jesuits, and warned that the countries of Asia, particularly Japan and China, had become geographically and politically isolated as the last surviving nations maintaining polities not based on Abrahamic religion.
+He suggested that the European and American powers used Christianity as a cultural weapon by which native populations could be turned on their own governments to facilitate conquest and colonization.
+The text discussed directly the Toyotomi-era encounters with the Jesuits and warned that the countries of Asia, particularly Japan and China, had become geographically and politically isolated as the last surviving nations maintaining polities that were not based on Abrahamic religion.